PX4/PX4-Devguide/en/setup/fast-rtps-installation.md

 You can always download the latest binary release of *eProsima Fast RTPS* from the [company website](http://www.eprosima.com/).

-Documentation on how to do this can be found here: [Installation from Binaries](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html#installation-from-binaries) (*eProsima Fast RTPS* official documentation)
+Documentation on how to do this can be found here: [Installation from Binaries on Linux](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_linux.html) and [Installation from Binaries on Windows](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_windows.html) (*eProsima Fast RTPS* official documentation)

 ### Windows 7 32-bit and 64-bit